Advice not Given Book Summary I Dr. Mark Epstein

 • How we talk to ourselves is as important as how we speak to others.
 The way we think is as crucial as what we say out loud.

-• What we speak with others is as important as how we speak with ourselves, stories we keep repeating beneath our breaths and often what we think is not necessarily right.
+• What we speak with others is as important as how we talk to ourselves, stories we keep repeating beneath our breaths, and often what we think is incorrect.

 Loved the Interpretation of Right Speech in this paragraph

-“Right Speech, in my interpretation, asks us to pay attention to how we talk to ourselves about this inevitable aspect of life, how we exaggerate its implications.
+“Right Speech, in my interpretation, asks us to pay attention to how we talk to ourselves about this inevitable aspect of life and how we exaggerate its implications.
 So often, within the privacy of our inner worlds, we take the difficult thing and make it worse.
-Our subliminal hate speech coats our experience and gives an added layer of meaning to things that are already difficult enough.
+Our subliminal hate speech coats our experience and gives an added meaning to things that are already difficult enough.
 Right Speech says this is unnecessary.”

 3) Right Action

-• An enormous amount of restraint is required even while there is much to be done.
+• An enormous amount of restraint is required even while much is needed.
 Postponing the ego’s need for immediate gratification is the core principle of this aspect of the right action.

 4) Right Livelihood